-Feel free to explore the already asked questions below by selecting a question, search in the top search bar, or submit a new question.
+Feel free to explore the already asked questions below by selecting a question, searching in the top search bar, or contacting us.
 We will respond as soon as possible.

 It is best to use Tecnu Original Outdoor Skin Cleanser in the shower.
 Tecnu Original bonds with the urushiol to remove it from the skin, and in the shower, the urushiol will wash down the drain with the water.
 In a bathtub however, the oil can disperse into the water and possibly spread to other areas of your body.

 Yes.
 Even when the plants are dead, the resin that causes the rash remains active.
 Removing the plants entirely is the best way to avoid contact with them.

 At this time, none of our products have been tested for use on jelly fish stings or coral scrapes specifically.
 We would recommend contacting your pharmacist or physician for a recommendation.

 We do NOT recommend using any of our Tecnu products on or around the eye area.
 Please consult your pharmacist or physician.

 No. The poison oil remains toxic and does not evaporate.
 All parts of the living or dead poison plants, including the roots, flowers, or berries, contain the urushiol oil.
 Be especially careful of dead vines on firewood and leafless vines in the winter.